All Episodes

 They can certainly see that it's Donald Trump creating peace, not war.

-Um, but this is the kind of constructive dialogue we need.
+But this is the kind of constructive dialogue we need.

-I mean, look, Steve, I think we've broken the back of the resistance on tariffs and trade as as it is now, because Donald Trump has succeeded beyond anybody's wildest dreams in terms of getting deals with virtually the rest of the world that are very favorable to the United States, all without creating inflation or recession.
+I mean, look, Steve, I think we've broken the back of the resistance on tariffs and trade as it is now, because Donald Trump has succeeded beyond anybody's wildest dreams in terms of getting deals with virtually the rest of the world that are very favorable to the United States, all without creating inflation or recession.

-And oh, by the way, as I said in the speech today, uh, we're able to pay down our national debt in ways which could actually get us a balanced budget and uh keep our bond yields down and mortgage rates down and consumer credit down.
+And oh, by the way, as I said in the speech today, we're able to pay down our national debt in ways which could actually get us a balanced budget and keep our bond yields down and mortgage rates down and consumer credit down.

-So um look, Council on Foreign Relations is the last holdout.
+So, look, Council on Foreign Relations is the last holdout.

 steve bannon

-He's trying to work on you know Tomahawk's offensive knot with Putin.
+He's trying to work on, you know, Tomahawk's offensive knot with Putin.

-Marcos going over next week to start the negotiation with Lavra, President Trump will follow to Budapest.
+Marco's going over next week to start the negotiation with Lavrov.

 Where just we overall directionally, where do we stand with this?